 Turn the water off and reassemble the faucet, making sure there’s no debris stuck to any of the parts.

 Reposition and tighten everything securely and then turn the water back on.
 Once you’ve repaired your lines, your faucet should work smoothly and quietly.
 If you experience difficulty at any point in the process, please call 1-855-345-3358 for assistance, or contact us online.
-You can also watch a video of these instructions.

 Note: This article pertains only to seat-and-spring faucets, not ceramic valve or DIAMOND Seal Technology faucets.